pixelastic/gilmore/docs/src/currentCommit.md

 `await repo.currentCommit()`

-Returns a short hash of what is currently the `HEAD` of the repo.
+Returns the hash of what is currently the `HEAD` of the repo.

 Returns `false` if not in a git repo.